-Specialised animal cells nerve Carry electrical signals Long branched connections and insulating sheath sperm Fertilise an egg Streamlined with a long tail acrosome containing enzymes large number of mitochondria muscle consist and the constant Contract to allow movement Contains a large number of mitochondria.
+Specialised animal cells nerve Carry electrical signals Long branched connections and insulating sheath sperm Fertilise an egg Streamlined with a long tail acrosome containing enzymes large number of mitochondria muscle and a fine plat area.
+Contract to allow movement Contains a large number of mitochondria.
 They are also long

-Specialised plant cells root hair Absort Absorb water and minerals from the soil hair like projections to increase the surface area xylem Start Management of the Transports water and minerals from the roots to the stem and leaves.
+Specialised Specialised plant cells hair like projections to increase the surface area xylem Transports water and minerals from the roots to the stem and leaves.
 This process is called TRANSPIRATION The xylem is made of dead cells with cell walls toughened by lignin.
-The water and minerals flow in one direction only phloem John Companies Relationship Relations Carry dissolved sugars from the leaves to the rest of the plant to use or store - this process is called TRANSLOCATION The phloem is made of elongated living cells which have end plates with pores (holes).
+The water and minerals flow in one direction only leaves to the rest of the plan Carry dissolved sugars from the leaves to the rest of the plant to use or store - this process is called TRANSLOCATION The phloem is made of elongated living cells which have end plates with pores (holes).
 Cell sap can move through these pores in the end plates